sunrise-bay-area/sunrise-bay-area/CONTRIBUTING.md

 If you need assistance with any part of this process, please feel free to request help in #hub-website!
 We are super excited to have folks contribute to the website, and are happy to help you get started.

+## Documentation

+We strive to maintain clear documenation for both developers and other Sunrise members.

+For developers, we maintain documentation on local development in this repo's [README](./README.md).
+When contributing new tooling, please make sure to update the README so that other contributors can set up easily.

+For other Sunrise members, we take notes of discussion topics and decisions at our fortnightly video meetings.
+Please join the #hub-website channel for access to the notes.

 ## Development Philosophies

 Our development philosophies are a work in progress, that we hope to expand as our project progresses.